ASSERTIVENESS

 Assertiveness is on a continuum.
 On the left side is being passive, in the middle is being assertive and on the right side is being aggressive.
 Passive-Assertive-Aggressive.
 Being passive means not showing any sign that someone is irritating you.
 Being assertive means telling someone the way their behavior makes you feel.
 Being aggressive is any form of disapproval where you do not reference the behavior or the emotion (for example, slamming doors, yelling, attacking someone's character).

 The most common pattern is to be too passive initially.
 People take it, take it, take it.
 Swallow it, swallow it, swallow it.
-Until finally they are so mad that they overshoot the mark and become aggressive: they yell at the person, stop returning their calls, or write them off as a friends all together.
-The goal of assertiveness is to get you to say something quickly, before you get so angry that you overshoot the mark and become agressive.
+Until finally they are so mad that they overshoot the mark and become aggressive: they yell at the person, stop returning their calls, or write them off as

 What follows are specifics on how to state your emotions, how to let it go, how to recognize when you are being passive, and how to recognize when you are being aggressive.
 I will also discuss the most common effects of being assertive.

-Use your Emotions (Assertive Statement)
+Use y our Emotions (Assertive Statement)

 The most important thing to remember when you are being assertive is to state your emotions.
 Specifically, I mean stating one word emotions such as: happy, sad, irritated, disappointed, frustrated, worried, upset, or anxious.
 When I am assertive, I make one of the following two statements: